 - Holistic Therapy

 Cognitive behavioral therapy, or CBT, is the type of therapy with the most research and the one that is highly recommended for anxiety and depression.
+It involves addressing both the cognitions and behaviors associated with anxiety through specific exercises with your therapist.
 But the other therapies may also have some benefit.
 Others prefer similar, but otherwise "alternative" therapies, including:

 - Sound Therapy